K-Space (band): History

 Tim Hodgkinson, co-founder of the English avant-rock group Henry Cow, and Ken Hyder, founder of the Celtic/jazz band Talisker, first began collaborating in 1978.
 After one of Hodgkinson's concerts in Moscow in 1989, Hodgkinson asked Hyder if he would like to play "all of Russia".
 Hodgkinson, a social anthropology graduate, was interested in making contact with rural Russian musicians and ritual specialists.
-In 1990 and under the banner "Friendly British Invasion: in Search for the Soviet Sham(an)s", Hodgkinson and Hyder toured seven Soviet cities covering Siberia and Soviet Far East as well as Moscow and Leningrad, requiring (quite regular for foreigners at the time) separate registration (KGB) clearance for every city they performed in.
-They were the first British musicians to play in Vladivostok since the Russian Revolution.
+In 1990 and under the banner "Friendly British Invasion: in Search for the Soviet Sham(an)s", Hodgkinson and Hyder toured seven Soviet cities covering Siberia and Soviet Far East as well as Moscow and Leningrad.

 This was the first of a series of study trips Hodgkinson and Hyder made to Siberia to explore shamanic culture.
-At the time shamanism had been suppressed by the Soviets but was still practised in secret by the locals.
 Initially little interest was shown in the duo, but soon they started to meet shamans and experience first hand shamanic rituals in which the shaman enters a trance state using drum and voice.
 This had a profound effect on Hyder and Hodgkinson.
 What interested them was the improvisational and musical aspects of the ritual, because it raised questions as to whether the psychological state of a performer is more important than musical technique.
 They began working with shamans from Tuva, Altay and Khakassia, and meet the musicians of Biosintes, "a kind of Tuvan Sun Ra band" which included Gendos Chamzyryn.
 Chamzyryn, a shaman from Tuva, played a variety of traditional Tuvan instruments and used the deep-vocal Kargiraa style of overtone-singing.
 Hyder and Hodgkinson invited Chamzyryn to join them on a tour of Altay villages in 1996.
 During this tour Chamzyryn took the unusual step of "shamanising" on stage, which had never been done before because the use of voice and drum by shamans is not primarily musical.
 But their performances were well received and the success of this experiment prompted the trio to form a group they called K-Space.

 From 1999 K-Space began touring Siberia and later Western Europe, which included concerts in France, Germany, Austria and Italy.
 In 2005 they returned in Tuva and performed with local musicians and shamans.